Political Research Associates: Founding and early history

 What is now Political Research Associates in Massachusetts began as a small progressive Chicago think tank called Midwest Research.
 The organization was founded by Jean V. Hardisty, a professor of history.
 Hardisty had been hired by the American Civil Liberties Union of Illinois to conduct research on the rise of the anti-feminist and anti-abortion movements.
 She wrote her report for the ACLU, and then left academia to devote herself full time to defending democracy and human rights against organized attacks by right wing groups and movements.

 The first two people hired by Dr. Hardisty were Peggy Shinner, a poet and writer, and Chip Berlet, a journalist and photographer.

-When Hardisty was diagnosed with Non-Hodgkins Lymphoma, she was referred to a medical center in Boston.
+When Hardisty was diagnosed with Non-Hodgkin lymphoma, she was referred to a medical center in Boston.
 Shinner chose to stay in Chicago with her partner.
 However, Chip Berlet and his spouse moved to the Boston area.
 After a few examinations in Boston, Hardisty was told her best treatment would be received in Oklahoma.
 She left the organization she founded in the hands of her staff.
 She later returned to resume her leadership position.

 The year 1994 saw a rising wave of violence against persons in (or even suspected of being supportive of) LGBTQ communities.
 Hardisty contacted nationally-known organizers and strategists Suzanne Pharr and Loretta Ross and raised funds for a national strategy meeting at the Blue Mountain Center in the Adirondacks.
 What emerged was "A Call to Defend Democracy and Pluralism", November 17, 1994.

 Hardisty testified as an expert witness in the court fight over Colorado’s Amendment 2, described by human rights groups as "homophobic".
 She was accompanied by staff member Chip Berlet and numerous boxes of documents prepared for submission as evidence in the case.
 The case defending Amendment Two quickly collapsed.

 Hardisty is listed in the Chicago LGBT Hall of Fame.